kbase/kbase-ui/README.md

 The kbase-ui can build with a couple of lines typed at the console, or a single invocation of ```make```.

+By default, this builds the package to use the services on ci.kbase.us.
+You can change this in either the `Gruntfile.js` (modify the servicesTarget variable), or the Makefile (in the TARGET variable).

 > ```
 npm install
 grunt build